A process guide for managing the monthly MSBuild release lifecycle and its integration into Visual Studio.

 The value is the latest {{THIS_RELEASE_VERSION}}.0-preview-NNNNN-NN MSBuild package that is both:

-1. Published on the public dotnet-tools feed — this is the feed darc publish pushes to and that ApiCompat restores baselines from.
+1. Published on the public dotnet-tools feed — this is the feed the official build publishes to and that ApiCompat restores baselines from.
 If the version isn't here, ApiCompat fails with NU1102.

 Two tempting wrong answers — and why they're wrong: